Frequently Asked Questions

 Are there any extra costs?

-You will be responsible for buying your flights, travel insurance and covering your visa and vaccination costs.
+You will be responsible for buying your flights and covering your visa and vaccination costs.
 We have given you an estimated breakdown of visa costs on the Program Fees page to give you a better idea of what to expect.
 You will also want to take some spending money with you to cover travel on weekends and during holidays if you want to take advantage of your breaks, for meals in restaurants and any extra activities you would like to undertake during your placement.
 The amount you will need for incidentals varies enormously from person to person because it depends how much you go out and whether you travel close to your placement or more broadly.

-In some CVC locations you are required to take your own bed linen while in others we suggest you take a mosquito net.
+In some partner locations you are required to take your own bed linen while in others we suggest you take a mosquito net.
 Trekking in Nepal requires the right equipment which you may need to invest in.
 For most placements, you will not need to buy any additional items unless you feel your current luggage and clothes are inadequate.

 How can I apply for a bursary or financial aid?

 There are many opportunities to seek financial support for a CVC placement and we encourage you to investigate your options.
-Two Wolves Abroad volunteers have been supported for many years through The Catenian Association so this may be a good place to start.
+Two Wolves volunteers have been supported for many years through The Catenian Association so this may be a good place to start.

 How do I pay?